 - If County Assessor finds an error in the Deed, Buyer needs to work with Seller to file a correction deed.
 During such time, a delay on new ownership is not available for the public.

 We hope you find this information useful for your search of your dream residential land.
 At Elegment Land, we are the owner of all the land parcels we sell.
 Feel free to reach us if you would like to check official property ownership information, get driving directions to visit the land, or check utility information.
-We are always here to help. or call/text +1 (970) 420-2440.
+We are always here to help.
+Call/text +1 (970) 420-2440.

 Check our: Elegment Land Available Land Listings